College Catalog Fall 2016 - Spring 2017

-The Mildred and Louis Resnick Library and Learning Center
+The Mildred and Louis Resnick Library and Academic Achievement Center

 SUNY Delhi is committed to providing students with the best opportunities to achieve academic success.
-Centrally located on campus, the Mildred and Louis Resnick Library and Learning Center is the College's "one-stop shop" that includes a wireless network, computer lab, and café in addition to a complete array of academic support services.
-This campus hub for research provides a modern mix of information resources, collaborative study and tutoring spaces, and an outstanding staff to assist students in their academic pursuits.
+Centrally located on campus, the Mildred and Louis Resnick Library and Academic Achievement Center is the college's "one-stop shop" that includes a computer lab and café in addition to a complete array of academic support services.
+This campus hub for research provides a mix of information resources, collaborative study and tutoring spaces, and an outstanding staff to assist students in their academic pursuits.

 Facility and Technology

-On the main floor of the Library is the Wickham Information Commons, where students work comfortably on state-of-the-art desktop and laptop computers to conduct research, write papers, and study with friends.
+On the main floor of the library is the Wickham Information Commons, where students work on desktop and laptop computers to conduct research, write papers, and study with friends.

-The library now houses the primary computer lab on campus with over 60 computers, making the Library an even more popular destination for research and class work.
-A computer classroom is available as a student computer lab when not scheduled for classes; laptops are available to check out and use within the Library; students can practice classroom presentations with a laptop hookup to a large flat screen monitor; and mobile whiteboards are available to facilitate group study and tutoring.
-The library also has three scanners, and color and black-and-white printing and copying are available to students who have paid their printing fee.
+The library houses the primary computer lab on campus, making the library a popular destination for research and class work.
+A computer classroom is available as a student computer lab when not scheduled for classes; laptops are available to check out and use within the library; students can practice classroom presentations with a laptop hookup to a large flat screen monitor; and mobile whiteboards are available to facilitate group study and tutoring.
+The library also has scanners, and color and black-and-white printing and copying are available to students who have paid their printing fee.

-Four specialized rooms offer additional group-study space on the upper level of the Library.
-Comfortable chairs, study tables, wireless laptops, multimedia units, and a breathtaking view of the valley complete all of these spaces:
+Four specialized rooms offer additional group-study space on the upper level of the library.
+Comfortable chairs, study tables, wireless laptops, multimedia units, and a scenic view of the valley complete all of these spaces:

 The Resnick Family Reading Room, a comfortable, quiet room for studying or meeting with friends, features a student art exhibit and a portrait collage of the Resnick family.

 The Olive B. Price Nursing and Health Care Special Collections Room contains the Library's books on nursing and medicine in one location for Nursing students, in addition to a model human skeleton for anatomic study.

-The Merrill Family Foundation Special Collections Room is a similar space for Veterinary Science Technology students, containing books as well as two desktop computers, specialized software, and a whiteboard to facilitate the peer mentoring program.
+The Merrill Family Foundation Special Collections Room is a similar space for Veterinary Science Technology students, containing books as well as two desktop computers,veterinary anatomic models, specialized software, and a whiteboard to facilitate the peer mentoring program.

 Library resources include: